 When Terry finally walked into his new home for the very first time in late August, he was in a state of disbelief.
 As Tonoa handed him his keys, he stared at them in amazement and said, “I don’t even know what to do with these.”

 And when asked how it felt having a place of his own again for the first time in almost 10 years, he had two words to say: “Damn good.”

 Tonoa also believes that she was the one who was meant to help Terry get into housing again.
 “On the day we moved him into his new place, I cried, he cried – we all cried,” she said.
 “He used to be a chef and when I told him there were pots and pans in his Welcome Basket, he took them out so he could take a picture holding them.
 This job really just makes you feel good.”

-When asked what he would want others to know about those who experience homelessness, Terry shared, “There’s a lot of mental illness in homelessness, and people who are homeless think a lot differently than those who are.
+When asked what he would want others to know about those who experience homelessness, Terry shared, “There’s a lot of mental illness in homelessness, and people who are homeless think a lot differently than those who aren’t.
 People need to be aware of that.”

 As for the future, Terry hopes to be able to reconnect with his son soon and to get to know him again.
 He also has long-term goals of becoming an entrepreneur one day and starting his own business.
 Right now he’s focusing on job searching and getting back into a normal routine again, one day at a time.